Sedzani06/Pomodoro-Timer/README.md

 This project is a simple *Pomodoro Timer* built as part of a Digital Design Techniques assignment.
 The timer follows the Pomodoro technique, which consists of *25-minute work sessions* followed by *5-minute breaks*.
 It features a minimalistic web interface with a visual progress bar, start and reset buttons, and clear time display.

-The application is built using *HTML, **CSS, and **JavaScript*, and is designed to be simple, effective, and easy to use for students.
+The application is built using HTML, CSS, and JavaScript, and is designed to be simple, effective, and easy to use for students.

 ---